Our Top 20 Netflix Picks for Broadway Fans

 Check out our guide to 20 theatrical highlights on the popular streaming service...

-Thank goodness for Netflix!
-As many of us Broadway aficionados are battening down the hatches and diving head first into the not-so-wonderful world of self-isolation, the number of Netflix viewers must surely be skyrocketing (and defying gravity) right about now.
-So, in an attempt to combat the corona-blues, we thought we'd guide you through the extensive catelogue on offer to stream at home with our 'Top 20 Netflix Picks for Broadway Fans' that should keep us all going a little while longer during this forced shutdown of our beloved theater district.
+As many of us Broadway aficionados are battening down the hatches and diving head first into the not-so-wonderful world of self-isolation, the number of Netflix viewers is defying gravity right about now.
+In an attempt to combat the corona-blues, we thought we'd guide you through the extensive catalogue on offer to stream at home with our 'Top 20 Netflix Picks for Broadway Fans' to watch during this Broadway shutdown.

-Please note: For all our readers outside of the United States, the titles in our list are currently on offer to Netflix viewers in the US (as of March 18, 2020) and may not be available in other territories around the globe due to licensing laws.
-Our readers from the UK can check out our Netflix UK recommendations on our London Theatre Guide sister site here.
+Please note: For all our readers outside of the United States, the titles in our list are currently on offer to Netflix viewers in the US (as of Jan.
+8, 2021) and may not be available in other territories around the globe due to licensing laws.

 A theatrical mix of movie and television musicals, fascinating documentaries and productions recorded live on Broadway itself, here are our top 20 recommendations (in alphabetical order) for you: